nickboudreau/marquee3/README.md

 #### A simple marquee screen saver.

-* preview window in screen saver Settings to view
+* there is a preview window in the screen saver settings
-* supply a text file with multiple lines of text. the screen saver will cycle through each line of the text file.
+* you can supply a text file with multiple lines of text. the screen saver will cycle through each line of the text file.
 * or set a single line message without the a text file
 * set font, font size, and font colour
 * change marquee speed